 Sawhney urged marketing departments to think like media companies and build “data-driven newsrooms”.

-Content can provide value in a variety of different ways, including providing information, convenience, inspiration or entertainment, fostering community and creating social value.
+Content can provide value in a variety of different ways, including to provide information, convenience, inspiration, entertainment, to foster community or to create social value.

-He cited Corning’s ‘Day made of Glass’ as an example of an inspirational piece of content from a B2B company:
+Corning’s ‘Day made of glass’ is an example of an inspirational piece of content from a B2B company: